Eyüp Sabri Akgöl

-Eyüp Sabri (Ejup Sabriu), Ohrili Eyüp Sabri (1876-1950) known as Eyüp Sabri Akgöl (literally 'white lake') after the 1934 Surname Law, was an Ottoman-Albanian revolutionary and one of the leaders of the Young Turk Revolution (1908).
+Eyüp Sabri (Ejup Sabriu), Ohrili Eyüp Sabri (1876–1950) known as Eyüp Sabri Akgöl (literally 'white lake') after the 1934 Surname Law, was an Ottoman-Albanian revolutionary and one of the leaders of the Young Turk Revolution (1908).

 Biography

 Sabri was of Albanian descent and born in Ohri (modern Ohrid), Ottoman Empire in 1876.
 Ismail Enver Bey recruited Sabri into the Committee of Union and Progress (CUP) movement.
 Foreigners such as Ernst Jäckh who came into contact with Young Turk (CUP) leaders like Sabri described him as being an Albanian.
 He was a prominent military leader of the CUP.
-Adjuntant Major Sabri possessed strong authority among fellow Muslims in the area where he resided and could communicate with them as he spoke both Albanian (his mother tongue) and Turkish.
+Adjutant Major Sabri possessed strong authority among fellow Muslims in the area where he resided and could communicate with them as he spoke both Albanian (his mother tongue) and Turkish.

 In Ohri an armed band called the Special Muslim Organisation (SMO) composed of 40 members, mostly notables was created in 1907 to protect local Muslims and fight Internal Macedonian Revolutionary Organization (IMRO) bands.
-Sabri along with Enver bey recruited the organisation and turned it into the Ohri branch of the CUP with its band becoming the local CUP band.
-On July 3, 1908 Ahmet Niyazi bey protesting the rule of Abdul Hamid II fled with his band from Resne (modern Resen) into the mountains where he initiated the Young Turk Revolution and issued a proclamation that called for the restoration of the constitution of 1876.
-Following that example other officers like Eyüp Sabri in Ohri and Enver Bey in Tikveş also went into the mountains and formed guerilla bands (çetes).
+Sabri along with Enver Bey recruited the organisation and turned it into the Ohri branch of the CUP with its band becoming the local CUP band.
+On July 3, 1908 Ahmed Niyazi Bey protesting the rule of Abdul Hamid II fled with his band from Resne (modern Resen) into the mountains where he initiated the Young Turk Revolution and issued a proclamation that called for the restoration of the constitution of 1876.
+Following that example other officers like Eyüp Sabri in Ohri and Enver Bey in Tikveş also went into the mountains and formed guerrilla bands (çetes).

 During the revolution Subgovernor Sülayman Kâni and Sabri organised the SMO group into the CUP Ohri National Regiment.
 Under Sabri's command the band went into the mountains.
 From the outset in July Sabri worked closely with Niyazi.
 Tatar Osman Pasha, an Ottoman official was kidnapped after the Resne band of Niyazi, the Ohri band of Sabri and two Albanian bands conducted an attack on Monastir (modern Bitola).
 Toward the end of the revolution CUP Internal headquarters gave orders to the CUP Monastir branch that if the situation persisted a march on Istanbul would commence on 26 July and they in turn told Sabri that his regiment along with Second Lieutenant Mazhar Efendi to leave for the mountains.
 Facing a deteriorating situation in the Balkans on July 24 sultan Abdul Hamid II restored the constitution.
 After the revolution Sabri, along with Niyazi and Enver got popular acclaim as Hürriyet Kahramanları (Heroes of Freedom).
 During the late Ottoman period, Sabri, the town bazaar and donations from the CUP in Istanbul financed the construction of a large school (Mejtebot) in Ohri.
 The Balkan Wars interrupted its construction and the completed building serves as a gymnasium in modern Ohrid.